Bruce Eastick

-Bruce Charles Eastick, (born 25 October 1927) is a former South Australian politician, and was South Australian Leader of the Opposition from 1972 to 1975.
+Bruce Charles Eastick (25 October 1927 – 5 December 2025) was an Australian politician who was the South Australian Leader of the Opposition from 1972 to 1975.
 He was a member of the Liberal and Country League (LCL), later renamed the South Australian Division of the Liberal Party of Australia in 1974.
 He represented the South Australian House of Assembly seat of Light from 1970 to 1993.

 Gawler Council

-Eastick was a member of the Gawler Council from 1963 to 1972, and served as mayor from 1968 to 1972.
+Eastick was a member of the Gawler Council from 1963 to 1972, and was mayor from 1968 to 1972.
 He had a second stint as mayor from 1993 to 2000.

 Parliament

 Eastick was elected to the House of Assembly for Light, based on Gawler, in 1970.
 Two years later, after Steele Hall resigned as LCL leader, the party elected Eastick as his successor.

-Eastick led his party to the 1973 and 1975 elections, losing both to the Don Dunstan-led South Australian Branch of the Australian Labor Party.
-His term as leader saw the LCL, the state's main conservative party since 1932, formally rename itself as the South Australian Division of the Liberal Party of Australia, although a separate state Country Party had been reformed in 1963.
-He was thus the only LCL leader to have never served as Premier.
+Eastick led his party to the 1973 and 1975 elections, losing both to the Don Dunstan-led South Australian branch of the Australian Labor Party.
+His term as leader saw the LCL, the state's main conservative party since 1932, formally rename itself as the South Australian Division of the Liberal Party of Australia, although a separate state Country Party had been re-formed in 1963.
+He was thus the only LCL leader to have never served as Premier of South Australia.

-Eastick also served as Speaker of the South Australian House of Assembly when his successor as South Australia Liberal leader, David Tonkin, was Premier from 1979 to 1982.
+Eastick was Speaker of the South Australian House of Assembly when his successor as South Australia Liberal leader, David Tonkin, was premier from 1979 to 1982.

+Death

+Eastick died on 5 December 2025 at the age of 98.